kerberos-io/documentation/content/factory/installation-edge/index.md

 Once installed successfully, we should verify if the password has been set correctly.
 Print out the password using `echo $MONGODB_ROOT_PASSWORD` and confirm the password is what you've specified in the `values.yaml` file.

-    export MONGODB_ROOT_PASSWORD=$(kubectl get secret -n kerberos mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)
+    export MONGODB_ROOT_PASSWORD=$(kubectl get secret -n mongodb mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)
     echo $MONGODB_ROOT_PASSWORD

 ### Kerberos Factory

 The last step is to install the Kerberos Factory application.
 Kerberos Factory is responsible for installing and creating the kubernetes deployments inside your Kubernetes cluster.

+#### Config Map

+Kerberos Factory requires a MongoDB instance to be running, it uses it to store configuration files and other metrics.
+To specify those credentials a configmap is created and injected into the Kerberos Factory deployment.

+    kubectl apply -f ./factory/yaml/mongodb.config.yaml

+#### Deployment

-Before installing Kerberos Factory, open the `./factory/yaml/factory/deployment.yaml` configuration file.
+Before installing Kerberos Factory, open the `./factory/yaml/deployment.yaml` configuration file.
 At the of the bottom file you will find two endpoints, similar to the Ingres file below.
 Update the hostnames to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).

         spec:
           rules: